flossi/rs_sivm/README.md

 * factorization
 * visualization
 of imagery time series.
-The project also includes R code for the statistical evaluation of resulting vegetation stress products.
+The project also includes a R script for the statistical evaluation of resulting vegetation stress products.

 For information about usage of the Factorator class, take a look at the demo file.

+Data for testing is available at ...

 Please note that the code has only been tested with Python 3.7.3 on Ubuntu 20.04.2 LTS.
 Error handling is almost non-existent.
 So expect bugs and problems in scalability when using code from this project.

-Data for testing is available at ...

 ### Requirements
 ------------

-Python code requires the following modules:
+Python scripts require the following modules:

  * pymf 0.3 (not available on conda/pypi, use included version, source: https://github.com/cthurau/pymf)
  * fmch (not available on conda/pypi, use included version)